operasoftware/devopera/articles/_posts/2015-07-23-making-animated-themes.md

 1. Open Opera and go to [opera://themes](opera://themes).
 2. On the left hand side menu, click on _Create your theme_.
-3. Enter relevant details and select the `.webm` file you want.
+3. Enter relevant details and select the `.webm` or animated WebP file you want.
 4. Click on the _Create_ button.

 ### The `persona.ini` file